-Our strategic goal is to be a carbon-neutral company by 2045, and we have proposed leading a responsible, affordable and reliable Energy Transition in Chile as part of that goal, in line with Climate Action (SDG 13) to combat the effects of climate change.
-We are part of the ENGIE Group, a global energy actor who is a driving force behind renewable energy and a pioneer in pushing for a safe Energy Transition in the world via an expansion in renewable energy and gas.
+ENGLE at Group level has set a goal of reaching Net Zero Carbon throughout its entire value chain (scope 1,2 and 3) by 2045, following a "well-below 2 degress" trajectory certified by Science Based Target initiative (SBTi) in february 2023.
+As part of this strategic goal we have proposed leading a responsible, affordable and reliable Energy Transition in Chile as part of that goal, in line with Climate Action (SDG 13) to combat the effects of climate change.
+We are part of the ENGLE Group, a global energy actor who is a driving force behind renewable energy and a pioneer in pushing for a safe Energy Transition in the world via an expansion in renewable energy and gas.